Villagerjj/Gameboy-Math-Library/README.md

 # Contributing
 if you have a new function or optimizations you want added, you can make a pull request. (or file an issue)

-> **Note:** I do not promise that these functions are truly fast. all I can advise is to not overdo the tan function, as it uses division.